Horse64/core.horse64.org/docs/Coding Style.md

 Recommended style for Horse64
 -----------------------------

-The following common style guideline is recommended for Horse64 code:
+The following common style guidelines are recommended for Horse64 code:

 - Indent code blocks inside `{ ... }` by 4 spaces,